 Here are some other tips:

-Identify the triggers: Whether you’re a current smoker or have given up smoking before and relapsed, you know your triggers.
-It is best to completely avoid your triggers rather than spending energy trying to fend them off.
+Whether you’re a current smoker or have given up smoking before and relapsed, you know your triggers.
+It is best to completely avoid your triggers rather than spend energy trying to fend them off.
 Make a list and write down how you will avoid them.

-Consult your family doctor: This is particularly helpful if you are heavy smoker or have prevailing health conditions.
-Research has proven that seeking professional help from a doctor, nurse or pharmacist and using a combination of counseling and medication is the most effective way to kick the butt.
+This is particularly helpful if you are a heavy smoker or have prevailing health conditions.
+Research has proven that seeking professional help from a doctor, nurse or pharmacist and using a combination of counselling and medication is the most effective way to kick the butt.
 For unaided attempts, the success rate hovers around 5% but with the support of medical professionals, your chance of success shoots up to 25%.